 Harvesting the sunlight is an essential element of agriculture.
 As mentioned, through photosynthesise plants transform photons of light into sugar, thus making it available to all other life forms.
 By maximising the amount of photosynthesis in a piece of land we maximise the amount of energy that is captured, stored and made available to other life forms.
 For this reason, planting the different layers of the canopy multiplies the productive output of a piece of land by the amount of canopy layers that I have.
 Instead of planting one crop in a piece of land, covering the low canopy area, you plant four crops (also covering the medium, high and emergent layers).
 These plants do not compete with each other for sunlight (as their sunlight requirements are different), and actually benefit from one another, as often lower and medium canopy trees need at least partial shade.
 This only require a bit of planing (and proper pruning) to ensure everything will be correctly spaced to allow emergent trees to receive full sun, medium to receive 50% – 80%, etc. Generally in a system we want some distance between the larger emergent and high canopy trees, with the medium and low canopy planted in between.
 Generally the ratio of plants in a system is something like 1 – emergent canopy/ 2 – high canopy/ 3 – medium canopy/ 4 – low canopy.

-This can result in, compared to conventional farming, incredibly dense planting, which consider plants mainly from the perspective of competition.
+This can result in, compared to conventional farming, incredibly dense planting.
 But once we remind ourselves that plants not only compete, but also form mutually beneficial relations, and occupy different niches in an ecosystem, the idea of high density planting begins to make sense.
 For proof of this we can look to the natural world.
-The most fertile and productive lands in the world are the natural forests and jungles, where plants grow so densely as to create impenetrable walls, and, without human intervention, create and sustain order of magnitude more life than the field of modern agriculture.
+The most fertile and productive lands in the world are the natural forests and jungles, where plants grow so densely as to create impenetrable walls, and, without human intervention, create and sustain orders of magnitude more life than the fields of modern agriculture.

 Another reason for the dense planting is that many agroforestry systems plan for various stages of plant succession.
 While this small row may appear to be overcrowded, these trees all grow at different rates and will thus reach maturity at different times.
 Some of them may be planted for the early phase of the life cycle of this system (in order to provide shade, fix nitrogen, or accumulate biomass, etc.) but will then be cut down after a few years to allow other plants to prosper (leaving you with a solid piece of a timber).
 So in the beginning of the lifecycle, we may see fast growing fruit trees (such as apple or pear trees) or bio-mass accumulating trees (like alder, or euculyptus) occupy the high and emergent canopies; but when these trees are chopped down, or reach the end of their natural life cycle, the slower growing, longer living, trees (having growing in the shade for many years) get there opportunity and shoot into life.
 These are called climax trees, the trees that can live for many hundreds of years and are the trees that dominant the old growth forests.
 The climax trees are what are planned to be the dominant trees at the end of their successional cycle.
 They may provide a yield, or may simply be there as the culmination of a restored ecosystem.
 When the piece of land has reached this stage of growth, we could then selectively cut some of the canopy to allow more light to enter, starting the whole process again, or move on to another piece of degraded land to begin working (and restoring) that.
 And this is one of the most important elements of agroforestry, it is not only about feeding ourselves but also about restored degraded ecosystems.